Optimizing blog GeoIP DB

 I measured the memory usage and average lookup time using this benchmark function:

 I chose to first optimize the 10ms lookup time.
-Since I'm doing the lookup as part of serving each page, it makes the page load that much slower.
-The slowness comes from the fact that each lookup has to potentially go through all 1,3M+ entries before a match is found.
+Since I'm doing the lookup as part of serving each page it makes the page load that much slower.
+The lack of speed comes from the fact that each lookup has to potentially go through all 1,3M+ entries before a match is found.

 After some thinking, I figured I could split the map[netip.Prefix]string into a nested map where the outer map groups prefixes based on the first byte of the IP-address: map[byte]map[netip.Prefix]string.
-This separates the data into ~240 nested maps.
-The benefit being that each nested map contains much fewer prefixes.
+This separates the data into ~240 nested maps where each map contains much fewer prefixes.

 This is what the v2 code looks like: